quakelive-server-standards/quakelive-server-standards/docker/ca/README.md

 The amount of memory the server is allowed to use.
 The default value is `60`.

+### `QLX_PLUGINS`

+A list of comma separated names of minqlx plugin file names without their `.py` extension.
+If no value is given, the Docker container will create one containing all plugins it finds in the `minqlx-plugins` directory thus loading every plugin that is present.

 ## Use the container without the Quake Live Server Standards server framework

 If you want to use this image without the Quake Live Server Standards server framework you have to override the values used to connect to the Redis database needed by minqlx.